Safer Sex Practices

 Mutual masturbation can come with some risk of STDs because there can be contact with bodily fluids of the other person (vaginal fluids or semen).
 But, solo masturbation is risk free and has some benefits as well: you can be more comfortable with your own body, it can relieve headache pain, and it can increase sexual self-esteem.
 Check out this Masturbation 101 for more info!

 If you use sex toys, whether alone or with a partner, it's important to clean them properly!
 Without doing so, toys can cause bacterial infections or sexually transmitted infections.
-Brown University has a great resource on how to proper clean your sex toys depending on which material they are made from.
+Brown University has a great resource on how to properly clean your sex toys depending on which material they are made from.

 Many people watch, read or look at porn.
 There's nothing inherently wrong with that.
 It's also not wrong to not approve of porn and not want to be exposed to it.
 Most people can use porn with few negative consequences.
 However, watching porn can also create issues like unrealistic expectations and, with that, relationship dissatisfaction.